-We make the following statement in compliance with section 54(1) of the Modern Slavery Act 2015 (the Act).
+We make the statement below in compliance with section 54(1) of the Modern Slavery Act 2015 (the Act).

 We are committed to practices that respect human rights in all of our business dealings.

-We have 662 people working with us made up of partners, employed lawyers, employed support staff and administrative staff provided to us by third parties.
+We have 734 people working with us made up of self-employed partners, employed lawyers, employed support staff and administrative staff contracted by us from third parties.

 All of our employees receive the statutory employment rights to which they are entitled and our human resources department ensures all of our employees have the legal right to work in the UK.
-All of our employees are provided with safe working conditions and we have the expectation that they will be treated with dignity and respect.
-Our recent wellbeing initiative promotes the importance of wellbeing both at home and in the workplace, providing access to tools, information and support networks to improve mental, physical and financial wellbeing.
+Our employees are provided with safe working conditions and we have the expectation that they will be treated at all times with dignity and respect.

-In terms of future suppliers, we are now in the process of rolling out our new procurement process.
-This will centralise procurement to ensure greater scrutiny and better management of supplier relationships.
-This process has been designed with involvement from members of our Diversity and Inclusion Committee for whom ethical practice and social responsibility are key.
+We are currently centralising our procurement process to ensure supplier relationships are scrutinised and managed effectively.
+The process was designed with involvement from members of our Diversity and Inclusion Committee for whom ethical practice and social responsibility are key.

-The new process will require all suppliers to meet minimum standards, including compliance with section 54 of the Act.
-In addition, for certain suppliers, our tender process is designed to prefer those who have Living Wage Foundation accreditation or other accreditations that demonstrate a commitment to ethical practices.
+All our suppliers are required to meet minimum standards, including compliance with section 54 of the Act.
+In addition, in certain areas our tender process is designed to prefer those suppliers who have Living Wage Foundation accreditation or other accreditations that demonstrate a commitment to ethical practices.

 We conduct a face to face induction for new employees which includes an outline of our modern slavery prevention objectives.
 Staff are told that they should report any concerns about the treatment of others to the risk and compliance team and any concerns about their own situation to either that team or human resources.

-In addition, we have approved a video course that sets out the impact of modern slavery and the part we all play in its prevention.
-We aim to ensure that all current and incoming staff will complete this course within the next 12 months.
+In addition, all staff are required to complete a video course that sets out the impact of modern slavery and the part we all play in its prevention.

 Our whistleblowing policy promotes the reporting of modern slavery concerns and provides protection for any employees that do so.
 Employees are informed of the policy at induction and the policy is accessible to staff at any time via our intranet.

-The risk and compliance team will be responsible for monitoring compliance with section 54 of the Act and, where external reporting is necessary, that will be undertaken by that team.
+The risk and compliance team will be responsible for monitoring compliance with section 54 of the Act and, where external reporting is necessary, this will be undertaken by that team.

-The risk and compliance team will be responsible for reviewing whether these policies are achieving the aims of section 54 of the Act and developing further policies, training and guidance where necessary.
+The risk and compliance team will be responsible for reviewing whether these policies are achieving the aims of section 54 of the Act and developing further policies, training and guidance where needed.

-This statement has been approved by the firm’s management board, who will review and update it annually.
+This statement has been approved by the firm’s management, who will review and update it annually.